 Rev. Paul M. Turner, Editor-in-Chief

-Founding and Senior Pastor of Gentle Spirit Christian Church of Atlanta, Georgia, Rev. Paul M. Turner (he/him) accepted the calling in 2019 to be Editor-in-Chief of Whosoever after serving as its Vice President for many years, authoring the Seeds of Hope column.
+Founding and Senior Pastor of Gentle Spirit Christian Church of Atlanta, Ga., Rev. Paul M. Turner (he/him) accepted the calling in 2019 to be Editor-in-Chief of Whosoever after serving as its Vice President for many years and authoring the Seeds of Hope column.

 A native midwesterner who was raised in the United Methodist Church, Rev. Turner felt, even as a young child, a call to pastoral ministry.
-He majored in Theology and minored in Psychology at Illinois Wesleyan University in Bloomington, Illinois.
+He majored in theology and minored in psychology at Illinois Wesleyan University in Bloomington, Ill.
 He left prior to graduation when the nature of his sexual orientation became clear to him and church officials informed him that he could not be ordained within the United Methodist Church.

 Currently Rev. Turner serves as board president for the Southern Crescent Umpires Association for Amateur Softball Association of America, for whom he calls both slow- and fast-pitch softball games in several divisions.

-Rev. Turner and his partner, Bill, celebrated their 33rd anniversary in June 2015, the same month that the Supreme Court made marriage equality the law of the land, and they legally tied the knot on November 21, 2015.
-They are proud residents of East Decatur, where their family includes a young 8 year old Border Collie, Rowdy, a 19 year old cockatiel named Rose, and a 30 year old Catalina Macaw named Jimmy.
+He and his husband, Bill, celebrated their 39th anniversary in June 2021, the same month that the Supreme Court made marriage equality the law of the land, and they legally tied the knot on November 21, 2015.
+They are proud residents of East Decatur, where their family includes a young 10-year-old Border Collie, Rowdy, a 22-year-old Cockatiel named Rose, and a 32-year-old Catalina Macaw named Jimmy.